Below you’ll find cheap easy meals for your family’s budget

 5. Apple Pork Chops

-I hope you will enjoy this economical comfort recipe as much as I do and be sure to look out for our other recipes in this ongoing series on great food made at home under $10!
+I hope you will enjoy this cheap easy healthy meals on a budget as much as I do and be sure to look out for our other recipes in this ongoing series on great food made at home under $10!

 Makes 4 Servings